genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 You can use `DbMon`to insert a copy of a record into the database, but note that:

-- You must `unset` any generated fields before proceeding; you cannot copy a generated field.
+- You must `unset` any generated fields before proceeding; a generated field must always be unique.
-- You must `unset` any fields that are unique indices before proceeding; you cannot copy the value of any field that is a unique index.
+- You must `unset` any fields that are unique indices before proceeding; any field that is a unique index must contain a unique value.

-To copy a record:
+To insert a copy of a record:

-1. Find the the record that you want to copy.
+1. Find the record that you want to copy.
 This is now the current record.
 2. Use `unset` to clear any generated fields or any field that is a unique index.
 3. `writeMode`.
 4. `insert`.